danielvillahermosadominguez/katalistpaymentservice/README.md

   - The user try to subscribe to a course where he is subscribed yet
   - The mail is wrong.
 We don't have registered users, everyone can request
   - There is a problem in on of the integrations.
 Should we retry?, send an email to manually correct it?.
+  - How are we going to control the time of the subscription and deny the access when the subscription has finalized
+  - How are we going to allow the cancellation of the course by the user.

 # Task related with the POC